Muhammad-Nawlo/multitenant-plugin/README.md

 }
 ```

-### Making Pages Tenant-Aware with Shield Permissions
+### Making Pages Tenant-Aware with Permissions

-Use the `TenantAwareShieldPage` trait for pages that need both tenancy and permissions:
+Use the `TenantAwarePage` trait for pages that need both tenancy and permissions:

 ```php
 <?php